 Blood tests: the serum specific IgE antibody test uses your child’s blood to see whether she’s sensitive to specific allergens.
 Your child might have this test if she can’t have skin-prick testing because she has severe eczema or has taken an antihistamine.

 Oral food challenge: your child will be given the possible allergy-causing food to eat in a safe, supervised setting.
 Medical and nursing staff will watch to see whether an allergic reaction occurs.
 This test carries a risk of causing a severe allergic reaction and should be conducted only by a specialist in a supervised setting.

-If your child has a delayed-onset allergy, testing is more difficult.
-The most commonly used test is an elimination diet (see above).
+If your child has a delayed-onset food allergy, testing is more difficult.

 The most common test is the ‘elimination and rechallenge’ test.
 This involves removing possible allergy-causing foods from your child’s diet, then reintroducing them if the allergist thinks it’s safe to do so.
 You reintroduce only one food at a time so it’s easier to identify the food that’s causing the allergy.

 Once you know which food is causing the allergy, your child can avoid that food.